jitsi/jitsi-videobridge/doc/adaptive-last-n.md

 We try to decrease aggressively, and increase conservatively.

-Currently we do not support lastN=0.
-We specifically never let lastN fall under 1, because if it does, the receiver will continue to emit REMB packets, but with very low values, which would never lead to a subsequent increase.
+When lastN falls to 0, the endpoint will not receive any video.
+Consequently, it will still emit REMB packets, however their bitrate will not increase.
+For this reason if lastN stay 0 for MAX\_STAY\_AT\_ZERO\_MS milliseconds, we will increase it to 1, in order to "probe" for available bandwidth.

 # Configuration